knoid/BananaBread/readme.md

 BandHunter was made for the music bands, the public and the media.
 It's a place where you can find every bit of information about emerging bands and shows near you.
-Being the owner of a band has never been easier with the tools this proyect provides.
+Being the owner of a band has never been easier with the tools this project provides.
 And all this could make a great analytics program for the media.

 ## Technologies